aleksanp/cian_prices/README.md

 The missing values were filled in.
 Some new feature were generated such as a time to the subway, on foot or on a public transport, time in months.

-2. Also for the adressess the geocoding was applied.
+2. Also for the adressess the geocoding were applied.
 To make it faster the multiprocessing library was applied.
 New feature distance was calculated from the latitude and the longitude.

 ![alt text](https://raw.githubusercontent.com/aleksanp/cian_prices/main/Date%20-%20Price.png)